woblerr/pgbackrest_exporter/README.md

 When `--log.level=debug` is specified - information of values and labels for metrics is printing to the log.

-The flag `--prom.web-config` allows to specify the path to the configuration for TLS and/or basic authentication.<br>
+The flag `--web.config.file` allows to specify the path to the configuration for TLS and/or basic authentication.<br>
-The description of TLS configuration and basic authentication can be found at [exporter-toolkit/web](https://github.com/prometheus/exporter-toolkit/blob/v0.7.3/docs/web-configuration.md).
+The description of TLS configuration and basic authentication can be found at [exporter-toolkit/web](https://github.com/prometheus/exporter-toolkit/blob/v0.9.1//docs/web-configuration.md).

 Custom `backup type` for collecting metrics can be specified via `--backrest.backup-type` flag.
 Valid values: `full`, `incr` or `diff`.<br>
 For example, `--backrest.backup-type=full`.<br>